ch-stark/blog1506/submariner/README.md

 	spec:
 	  clusterPoolName: red-cluster-pool-3

 At this juncture we should have three clusters operational each with 3 control plane nodes and 3 worker nodes assuming default settings were used for the install config.
 Because these clusters will be running both application (frontend) and database (backend) workloads it is good practice to segregate these types of workloads.
-To do so we will use the MachinePool API to construct an additional set of worker nodes with appropriate labels and taints so that only backend workloads that match the taint can be hosted.
-For brevity only the MachinePool configuraiton for GCP is shown (just rinse and repeat for the other cloud provider substituting machine types accordingly).
+To do so we will use the MachinePool API to construct an additional set of worker nodes with appropriate labels and taints so that only Postgresql components are allowed.
+For brevity only the MachinePool configuraiton for GCP is shown (rinse and repeat for the other cloud providers and substitute instance types accordingly).

 	apiVersion: hive.openshift.io/v1
 	kind: MachinePool